mantelisb/CICD-lecture/instructions.md

 then commit and push

-if you get `Could not target platform: 'Java SE 11' using tool chain: 'JDK 8 (1.8)'.` clone repo and add `system.properties` file from: https://github.com/mantelisb/CICD-lecture/blob/master/Spring%20application%20files/system.properties
+if you get `Could not target platform: 'Java SE 11' using tool chain: 'JDK 8 (1.8)'.` clone repo and add `system.properties` file from: https://github.com/mantelisb/CICD-lecture/blob/master/Spring%20application%20files/system.properties -> then commit and push

 good job, first app deployed!!! but it will fail, because it requires DB connection go to Overview in app view in Heroku ->